fascot/Web-Video-Parser/README.md

 Then, don't type one command twice, only first will be used. <br />

-Base commands, wich work with any type of url: <br />
+Base commands, wich heve to work with any type of url: <br />
 ```bash
 | Tool           | Url | Command          | Argument                        | Description                                    |
 +----------------+-----+------------------+---------------------------------+------------------------------------------------+